How to Build A Writing Portfolio Online & What to Include in It

 Use an image for each of your projects and get the viewer to click on them to get to a separate page with all the details of that specific case.
 Make the thumbnail visually appealing and make sure they all go together nicely.

-For the thumbnail, you can use the project name with a nice font on a colourful background, or you can use an image of the finished product.
+For the thumbnail, you can use the project name with a nice font on a colorful background, or you can use an image of the finished product.
 If your work is digital and you have a screenshot of how it looked live online, add it to a mockup and use that for a professional-looking thumbnail.

 Write short case studies to provide insights